bsoelch/Concat/doc/concat.md

   1 2 add ## prints 3
   max addrOf =:: f ## addrOf can be used to obtain a procedure pointer 1 2 f () ## () can be used to call procedure pointers
-  #drop print ## return values are pushed onto the type stack and have to be used or discarded before the end of the procedure
+  #drop ..debug.print  ## return values are pushed onto the type stack and have to be used or discarded before the end of the procedure
 ## return statements are not allowed in the main code section
 end ## main code section ends with end
 ```